huggingface/transformers/docs/source/en/tasks/idefics.md

 Photo by [Hendo Wang](https://unsplash.com/@hendoo).

 IDEFICS accepts text and image prompts.
-However, to caption an image, you do not have to provide any text prompt to the model, only the preprocessed input image.
-Without any text prompt, the model will start generating text from the BOS (beginning-of-sequence) token thus creating a caption.
+However, to caption an image, you do not have to provide a text prompt to the model, only the preprocessed input image.
+Without a text prompt, the model will start generating text from the BOS (beginning-of-sequence) token thus creating a caption.

-As image input to the model, you can use either an image object (PIL.Image) or a url from which the image can be retrieved.
+As image input to the model, you can use either an image object (`PIL.Image`) or a url from which the image can be retrieved.

 ```py
 >>> prompt = [